What is LNG?

 LNG is stored in double-walled, insulated tanks that are designed to prevent any gas from escaping.
 There is also a dike or impounding wall around the tank that is capable of containing the entire volume of the tank, in the unlikely event of a spill.
 This would prevent any LNG from flowing off the site.

 Is LNG explosive?

-In its liquid state, LNG is not explosive.
+LNG is not explosive in its liquid state.
 When LNG is heated and becomes a gas, the gas is not explosive if it is unconfined.
 Natural gas is only flammable within a narrow range of concentrations in the air (5% to 15%).
 Less air does not contain enough oxygen to sustain a flame, while more air dilutes the gas too much for it to ignite.

 How is public safety addressed?

-In the event of a spill, LNG vapors will disperse with the prevailing wind.
+LNG vapors disperse with the prevailing wind.
 Cold LNG vapor will appear as a white cloud.
 To keep the public safe, flammable vapor (gas) dispersion exclusion zones are established for LNG facilities.

 If LNG is spilled in the presence of a flame, a very localized fire will result.
 Since this fire would burn with intense heat, thermal exclusion zones are also established.
 Flammable vapor and thermal exclusion zones are determined to keep the public at a safe distance from LNG facilities.

 How are LNG tankers and facilities being kept secure?

 Security measures for land-based LNG facilities and onshore portions of marine terminals, are required by U.S. Department of Transportation regulations.
 Examples of these requirements include security patrols, protective enclosures, lighting, monitoring equipment, and alternative power sources.